water

-Rainwater is collected and used to irrigate plants.
-This rainwater is purified, and nutrients are added in.
-Any water that is not absorbed by the plants is collected and reused.
-100% of the small amount of water that eventually has to be discharged is purified.
-32% of our growers have a water buffer which they use in the event of extreme rainfall.
+Rainwater is collected and used to irrigate the plants.
+This rainwater is purified first and enriched with nutrients for the plants.
+Any water that is not absorbed by plants is collected and reused.
+In some cases, a small quantity of water ends up having to be discharged.
+When that happens, this water is purified first.
+Thirteen of our growers have a water buffer in place for extreme rainfall.

 Goals for 2025

-Our goal is for 100% of the growers to have a fully closed water cycle by 2025.
-This means that all the water is collected and reused.
-An important step in this process is mapping out all water flows, including a leakage check.
+Our aim is for all our growers to have a fully closed water cycle by 2025, which means that all the water will be collected and reused.
+A key step in making this happen is to identify all the water flows and run a leak check at each company.

 Greenbrothers, an aubergine grower in Zevenbergen, stores water underground.
 This means that not a single drop is wasted if his reservoir is full or if it overflows in the event of extreme rainfall.
 In a dry period, the rainwater stored underground is pumped up to the surface, filtered and used to water the aubergine plants.